 The Milk District is the newest addition to the Orlando Main Streets program, officially becoming a main street district only late last year.
 However, this unique neighborhood has been an established area for good food, good fun, and some retro flare for a years now.

-Aptly named for the TG Lee Milk Factory that defines the district, the Milk District is made of established Orlando favorites and new up and coming businesses that are helping define the neighborhood.
+Aptly named for the TG Lee Milk Factory that defines the district, the Milk District is made of established Orlando favorites and new up and coming businesses with Locksmiths In Phoenix that are helping define the neighborhood.

 1. Great Daytime Eats Spots: